Altuve breaks out with 3 hits as Astros even World Series

 Yordan Alvarez hit a third straight double after the ones by Altuve and Pena to make the Astros the first team in MLB history to open a World Series with three extra-base hits.

-Alex Bregman, who had a two-run homer in the fifth, credited Altuve for the win.

-”Well, this guy right here set the tone, and it was awesome,” he said pointing at Altuve, sitting next to him at the podium. ”I feel like that one swing of the bat to start off the game got the crowd into it, got our dugout into it, got our offense going.”

-Altuve singled in the fifth and then showed off his preternatural bat-to-ball skills in the seventh, slashing at the pitch above his eyes and smiling wide at first base.
+He singled in the fifth and then showed off his preternatural bat-to-ball skills in the seventh, slashing at a fastball thrown forehead-high for another single.

-Was that a sign he had more fun Saturday night than he had been having during his slump?

-”Absolutely, especially because we were winning the game since first inning,” he said. ”So winning is fun.”
+The last one had the 5-foot-6 sparkplug chuckling after reaching first base.

 Houston was happy to see that smile.
-Baker was asked before Saturday’s game if he could sense frustration with Altuve as he struggled at the plate.
+Manager Dusty Baker was asked before Saturday’s game if he could sense frustration with Altuve as he struggled at the plate.

 ”He can’t be happy, but he’s happy that we’re winning,” Baker said. ”He might be the strongest dude in this building mentally.
 He’s probably had to be most of his life.
 So, I just know that any minute now, he’s one hit away from a hot streak.”